About the TA Program

 In Northeast Minnesota, applicants may apply for between $100,000 and $600,000 to cover 80% of their proposed project costs; state or local funding must provide a 20% match.
 The grant solicitation opens annually each September, with letters of intent due in October and full applications due the following January.
 Projects must be completed within four years after being awarded to have eligible project expenses reimbursed.

 Materials for the 2017-18 grant solicitation are available below.
-Letters of intent to apply were due October 31, 2017, and full applications are due January 12, 2018.
+Letters of intent to apply were due October 31, 2017, and full applications were due January 12, 2018.
 Materials for the 2018-19 grant solicitation will be available in October 2018.

 - TA Guidebook (2017-18)